One-Shot Adaptation of GAN in Just One CLIP: Experiments

-In order to check how the various components proposed in our method operate, we conducted ablation studies by removing each component.
-In Fig.~\ref{fig:ablation}, when our proposed semantic consistency loss $L_{con}$ is removed, we can see that the facial attributes of the generated faces have identical shape due to the overfitting of adapted model.
-When removing the patch-wise consistency loss $L_{patch}$, we can see the generated faces have different face identities from the source domains images.
+In order to check how the various components proposed in our method operate, we conducted ablation studies by removing each component in Fig.~\ref{fig:ablation}.

+Specifically, (a) when our proposed semantic consistency loss $L_{con}$ is removed, we can see that the facial attributes of the generated faces have identical shape due to the overfitting of adapted model.

+(b) When removing the patch-wise consistency loss $L_{patch}$, we can see the generated faces have different face identities from the source domains images.
 Although using only the suggested $L_{con}$ can prevent overfitting, we found that when $L_{patch}$ is not used, the generated images are excessively deformed due to lack of consistency between the local regions of source and output images.

-In addition, to evaluate the superiority of our proposed CLIP-guided optimization, we trained the model using baseline II2S \cite{ii2s} instead of our the proposed CLIP space optimization.
+(c) To evaluate the superiority of our proposed CLIP-guided optimization, we trained the model using baseline II2S \cite{ii2s} instead of our the proposed CLIP space optimization.
 At this time, the model generates decent result images, but we can see that there are misalignments between the attributes (e.g eyes shape, beard) of the generated and source images.
 We conjecture that the problem occurs because the reference image generated with II2S does not properly cover the attribute of the target image.
-For more detailed ablation study results, please refer to our Supplementary Materials.